rancher/dashboard/README.md

 ## Directory Structure

-The directory structure is mostly flat, with each top level dir being for a different important thing (or just requied by Nuxt to be there).
+The directory structure is mostly flat, with each top level dir being for a different important thing (or just required by Nuxt to be there).

 ### Customizing how k8s resources are presented